germal/OpenCVB/README.md

 All the camera code is isolated in the “camera” class – see cameraRS2.vb, cameraKinect.vb, cameraMynt.vb, or cameraZed2.vb.
 There are no references to camera interfaces anywhere else in the code.
-Isolating the camera support from the algorithms strips the code to just the essential OpenCV API’s needed.
+Isolating the camera support from the algorithms strips the algorithm code to just the essential OpenCV API’s needed.

-For example, the Kinect for Azure camera support is isolated to the cameraKinect.vb class and a supporting Kinect4Azure DLL that provides all the interface code to the Kinect for Azure libraries.
+For example, the Kinect for Azure camera support is isolated to the cameraKinect.vb class and a supporting Kinect4Azure DLL that provides the interface code to the Kinect for Azure libraries.
 Since there is likely to be little interest in debugging the Kinect4Azure DLL, the Release version is used even in the Debug configuration.
 If it is necessary to debug the camera interface, set any Build Configuration components to the Debug version.
-Optimizations enable a higher framerate than when running the Debug configuration of the Kinect camera DLL.
-As a result, the VB.Net code in Debug mode often runs as fast as the Release configuration.
+Using Release versions naturally enables a higher framerate.
+As a result, the VB.Net code – which is always in Debug mode - runs almost as fast as the Release configuration.

 OpenGL Interface
 ================